sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 * **innocuous and useless **: attmepts adding `--vm=server` ,  "--no-man-pages" didin't result in anything different.
 I expected the application image to be smaller though.

-“A recipe has no soul.
-You as the cook must bring soul to the recipe.”
-– Thomas Keller

 ## The Before & After